pactus-project/pactus.org/website/learn/smart-contract/storage/index.md

 We can divide each file into small chunks of data and calculate the hash of each chunk once.
-Since we know exactly which chunk has changed after executing the smart, contract we can easily reconstruct the tree and calculate the merle root again.
+Since we know exactly which chunk has changed after executing the smart, contract we can easily reconstruct the tree and calculate the merkle root again.

 ### Whole storage Merkle tree